WHAT IS MODULAR CONTENT AND HOW YOUR TEAM CAN BENEFIT

 8. Collaborate across teams

-Finally, remember that modular content isn’t just for marketers.
+Finally, remember that creating modular content isn’t just for marketers.
 Collaborate with other teams – like sales, customer support, and product development – to create modules that serve different parts of your business.

 For instance, sales might need modules that focus on specific pain points, while customer support could use how-to guides as part of their onboarding process.